 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.

-COVID-19 travel restrictions in Pakistan.
+How are coronavirus (COVID-19) restrictions affecting travel to Pakistan?
 Read the latest travel warnings and alerts.

 Pakistan is a stunning destination for keen trekkers.
 But beware of monsoon season and these other natural hazards in the mountain regions.